Policing-Redefined/CommonDataFramework/README.md

 # Common Data Framework
 Common Data Framework 'CDF' is an open-source LSPDFR plugin that offers an extended vehicle and ped record API for developers.
 It's main goal is to replace missing features of the LSPDFR API while providing synchronization of that data across all plugins who use it.
-It is used by PR and is already planned to be implement in current and future plugins.
+It is used by the upcoming 'Policing Redefined' plugin and is already planned to be implement in current and future plugins.
 <br><br/>

 ## How to install